mmapphk3/Machine-Learning-Module-e-Portfolio/contributions/README.md

 <p>Fig2: Training and Validation Accuracy and Loss</p>

 #### Figure 2 shows the training and validation accuracy and loss over 25 epochs.
 The training accuracy steadily increases, while the validation accuracy stabilizes, indicating potential overfitting after a certain point.
-The validation loss begins to increase after 10 epochs, highlighting diminishing returns on generalization performance.
-This experience taught me the importance of monitoring both training and validation metrics to detect overfitting and adjust the training process for better generalization (Lehn, 2023).
+The validation loss begins to increase after 10 epochs, highlighting diminishing returns on generalisation performance.
+This experience taught me the importance of monitoring both training and validation metrics to detect overfitting and adjust the training process for better generalisation (Lehn, 2023).

 <img src="https://github.com/mmapphk3/Machine-Learning-Module-e-Portfolio/raw/main/assets/images/CNNResults.png" alt="Corr Plot 1" style="width: 100%;">